victordibia/autogen-ui/README.md

     - [ ] define agent config (e.g. assistant agent + code agent)
     - [ ] agent internal conversation history per request
     - [ ] cost of interaction per request (# tokens and $ cost)
+- [ ] Streaming UI
+      Enable streaming of agent responses to the UI.
+This will enable the UI to show agent responses as they are generated, instead of waiting for the entire response to be generated.
 - [ ] **Flow based Playground UI**
        Explore the use of a tool like React Flow to add agent nodes and compose agent flows.
 For example, setup an assistant agent + a code agent, click run and view output in a chat window.
   - [ ] Create agent nodes